Aarno-Labs/tenjin-build-deps/HOW_TO_UPDATE.md

 As above, but skip the first three steps.

-- It's probably easiest to test by repeatedly building via CI.
+- It's probably easiest to test build system tweaks by repeatedly building via CI.
   Please do this in a forked repo or branch.
 - When testing with the [BuildLLVM](https://github.com/Aarno-Labs/tenjin-build-deps/actions/workflows/buildllvm.yml) action, leave the "Upload to release tag" field empty.
 - If a release already exists that does not have the LLVM version(s) being generated, it can be used as the target release.
 Otherwise, make a new release first.
+- For LLVM-only releases, one can also manually create an empty release on GitHub to hold the built artifacts.
+Use a release & tag name akin to `tenjin-llvm-123456789` with the last part being a 9-digit prefix of a commit from `@Aarno-Labs/llvm-project` and be sure to unmark the "Set as the latest release" checkbox.
+I also mark these as "pre-releases" but that's just aesthetic.